boAt Airdopes Prime 412

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on boAt Airdopes Prime 412 and IP55 on Realme Buds T200.
+• The Ingress Protection rating is IPX5 on boAt Airdopes Prime 412 and IP55 on Realme Buds T200.

 • Charge time is 0.5 hours on boAt Airdopes Prime 412 and 1.5 hours on Realme Buds T200.

-• Fast pairing is supported on boAt Airdopes Prime 412 but not available on Realme Buds T200.
+• Fast pairing is available on boAt Airdopes Prime 412 but not available on Realme Buds T200.

 • Audio latency is 60 ms on boAt Airdopes Prime 412 and 45 ms on Realme Buds T200.

-• Ambient sound mode is not available on boAt Airdopes Prime 412 but is present on Realme Buds T200.
+• Ambient sound mode is available on Realme Buds T200 but not available on boAt Airdopes Prime 412.

 Specs Comparison